Orbital Fracture in Emergency Medicine Medication

 Naproxen (Anaprox, Naprelan, Naprosyn)

 Used for relief of mild to moderately severe pain.
-Inhibits inflammatory reactions and pain by decreasing activity of enzyme cyclooxygenase, which decreases prostaglandin synthesis.
+Inhibits inflammatory reactions and pain by decreasing activity of the enzyme cyclooxygenase, which decreases prostaglandin synthesis.

 Flurbiprofen (Ansaid, Ocufen)